-Some time ago Robert Rasmussen produced an excellent guide on “Brick Selection Criteria”.
+Some time ago I saw a guide on “Brick Selection Criteria”.
 In this guide he explained that basically there are 8 types of bricks that you may wish to compile for your Lego Serious Play session.
 I have also added a couple of suggestions that are neither part of LSP nor Lego Education that you may consider for each.

 - Basic bricks for making the structures.
 Bricks of different sizes (2,4,8 studs), plates with double and single row of studs.
 Best if in pairs (or more) and with multiple colors of bricks of each kind.

 - Bricks with odd shapes.
 Similar selection criteria as type 1.

 - Multi metaphor bricks that can be used for different kinds of metaphors but also for generic constructions.
 E.g. flagpoles.

 - Single metaphor bricks that typically only are used for metaphors.
 Animals, plants, tools etc.

 - Transparent bricks – same as first three categories.

 - Minifigures.
 This is important – no structures are usually complete without a group of minifigures.

 - Bricks for movements.
 Try to make sure that you have some wheels, hinges, turntables etc to make the construction items dynamic.